The Bankrate promise

 What is HO-2 insurance?

-If you own a traditional home, there are several homeowners policy options.
-An HO-1 policy offers the fewest levels of protection.
-On the other end of the spectrum is the HO-5 policy, which gives you the most robust protection of the various coverage forms.
+There are four different types of insurance available for traditional homeowners: HO-1, HO-2, HO-3 and HO-5.
+Each policy type offers varying levels of protection, and plans with more robust protection tend to cost more.
+An HO-1 policy offers the lowest levels of protection.
+On the other end of the spectrum is the HO-5 policy, which gives you the most protection of the various coverage forms.
 However, either policy type typically comes with requirements your home has to meet.

-- Dwelling coverage, for the home’s structure, such as the roof, walls, foundation and any attached items, like a deck or garage.
+- Dwelling coverage: Covers the home’s structure, such as the roof, walls, foundation and any attached items, like a deck or garage.

-- Other structures coverage, for detached structures like sheds, fences, detached garages and in-ground swimming pools
+- Other structures coverage: Covers detached structures like sheds, fences, detached garages and in-ground swimming pools.

-- Personal property coverage, for your belongings, such as clothes, furniture and electronics
+- Personal property coverage: Covers your belongings, such as clothes, furniture and electronics.

-- Liability coverage, for financial protection if you are found at fault for injuries or damage to someone’s belongings that occurs on your property
+- Liability coverage: Provides financial protection if you are found at fault for injuries or damage to someone’s belongings that occurs on your property

-- Additional living expenses coverage, which provides temporary living coverage in case your home is not liveable due to a covered loss
+- Additional living expenses coverage: Provides temporary living coverage in case your home is not liveable due to a covered loss

 HO-2 vs. HO-3 policies

-Now that you know that an HO-2 policy only covers specifically named losses, you may be wondering what those losses are.
+Now that you know that an HO-2 policy only covers specifically named losses, you may be wondering exactly which perils HO-2 policies cover.
+An HO-2 policy typically lists 16 named perils, including:

 - Fire and lightning